sarah-wecan/HelloWorld/README.md

 ## My Hobbies
 One of my favorite things to do is go to Disneyland - even if I didn't go on any rides, just walking around the park and feeling the magic is enough for me :smile:

+## My Favorite Books
+I absolutely LOVE the Harry Potter books, they are so engaging and rich.
+What is even better is the community that has formed around it.
+Lately, I've been listening to podcasts that do deep dives into the entire Harry Potter universe and it is so much fun!